AlgoGenesis/C/Graph Algorithms/Dijkstra's Algorithm/README.md

 Each edge is defined by a pair (u, v) where u is the starting vertex, v is the ending vertex, and the associated weight represents the distance between them.
 Objective:

-Find the shortest path from a source vertex S to all other vertices in the graph.
+Find the shortest path from a source vertex S to all other vertices in the graph

 ### Algorithm Overview